MattRoss34/prettify-json-web-ext/readme.md

 cp .env.example .env
 ```

-Set `KIBANA_URL` to the URl of your K site.
+Set `TEST_URL` to the URl of your Kibana or OpenSearch site.
 This will let `web-ext` know which site to open automatically when it starts.

 ### Development